MarioPfaff/WEBP-Bulk-Converter/README.md

 # .WEBP Bulk Converter

-This converter simplifies the transformation of multiple images into lossless .webp files, allowing users to adjust resolution and quality settings.
-Developed to address limitations found in online tools that often charge for these basic functionalities, this tool offers a cost-free solution.
+ A straightforward converter that permits users to efficiently transform multiple images into lossless .webp files while customizing resolution and quality settings.
+Developed in response to the limitations of online tools that often charge for these basic functionalities, this tool offers the same solution without any cost barriers.

 ## Dependencies

 This project relies on the Python Imaging Library (PIL) for image processing and conversion.